ystk/cip-kernelci/README.md

-This repository provides vagrant infrastructure that allows users/labs to easily set up a kernel CI front- end backend tailored to the needs of the civil infrastructure platform (http://www.cip-platform.org).
+This repository provides vagrant infrastructure that allows users/labs to easily set up a kernel CI front- end backend tailored to the needs of the Civil Infrastructure Platform (http://www.cip-project.org).

 After cloning the repo, issue